Renewal of your policy and renewal conditions

 In certain countries, tax apply on insurance policies.
 These taxes vary and are added to your invoice.
 From time to time, your country of expatriation can decide to implement such a tax, or new regulations (ex: Obamacare, Dubai), or review the % / amount of tax.

-Premiums are expressed by age brackets.
-Therefore, keep in mind that your premium will also be adjusted according to your age (i.e. will increase significantly when you change of age bracket)
+Premiums are expressed by age.
+Therefore, keep in mind that your premium will also be adjusted according to your age (i.e. will increase to tka einto consideration the risk increase for the Insurer).